Dionisiy/CA/objectsii-quiz-ii.md

 - What is the limit to the number of parameters for a function?

-Answer: There is no limit
+**Answer**: There is no limit

-What is missing from the following loop?
+- What is missing from the following loop?

 for \(var i = 2; i++\) {